tkareine/MiniFuture/README.md

 ### CocoaPods

-[CocoaPods](http://cocoapods.org/) is a centralized dependency manager for Cocoa projects.
-Currently, its prerelease version supports libraries written in Swift language, integrating them as embedded frameworks to your project.
+[CocoaPods](http://cocoapods.org/) is a centralized dependency manager for Cocoa libraries.
+It integrates libraries as embedded frameworks to your project.
 This requires that the minimum deployment target of your project is iOS 8.0 or OS X 10.9.

 To add MiniFuture to your project, add the following line to your `Podfile`: